JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 The sounds can be compressed in zip files.
 When a wav file is loaded, if it doesn't exist then the hook will search it in a zip file placed in the parent directory.
 The name of the zip is the name of the directory.

+# engine sound
+Suppose that the mission is "[MissionDir]\[Mission].tie".

+To set engine sound settings for a given mission, create a file named "[MissionDir]\[Mission]_EngineSound.txt" or create a section named "[EngineSound]" in "[MissionDir]\[Mission].ini".
+To enable the fix for the radio messages set the "IsRadioMessageFixEnabled" setting to 1.

 *** Credits ***

 - Jérémy Ansel (JeremyaFr)